 The ‘efficiency’ driver in VfM can be enforced with reliable e-procurement technology, such as systems and portals.
 Investment in capacity building of civil servants and in technology ensures a “smooth functioning rules based system,” states the World Bank.

-Lastly, ‘effectiveness’ can be measured by bench-marking best practices of different countries, sharing data through procurement portals, and engaging citizen participation to interact with the information.
+Lastly, ‘effectiveness’ can be measured by benchmarking good practices of different countries, sharing data through procurement portals, and engaging citizen participation to interact with the information.

 Achieving VfM depends heavily on procurement laws, sound e-procurement systems and technology initiatives.
 Procurement laws are one of the biggest challenges for developing countries because they have inherited rigid systems and there is change resistance.
 This issue can be addressed by progressive activation feature in a GRP software solution.
 Tweaking a procurement system with new workflow and rules is not a difficult to task, and it’s done to reflect the reforms and changes on a political and economical scale.

 So how can a government ensure Value for Money?